gaehlerm/SoftwareEngineering/README.md

 Another bad habit is TODO comments.
 When you implement a feature, you are responsible that the implementation is ready to be merged into master.
 It’s ready to be merged when there is nothing important to be done anymore that would justify a TODO comment.
 Make sure you never merge any TODOs into master.
 They only cause confusion and there is never time to do them.
 You will never implement a feature without ticket and for refactoring you don’t need a TODO as a justification.
 Therefore again: make sure you never merge any TODO comments into master.

+## Useful comments

 So much about why not to use comments.
-Now let’s talk about the few cases where using comments is fully legitimate.
+Now let’s talk about the cases where using comments is fully legitimate.

 I have explained that you should not use comments for anything that could (or should) be explained by the code itself.
 Vice versa this means that comments are allowed to explain things you cannot express in code.
 For example, you can add links to the source of a code fragment, library or the explanation of an algorithm.
 It may also be useful to use comments on the interface of a library or API used be the documentation software.
+And of course comments are used at the beginning of the file for the boilerplate copyright statement.

 You may use docstring tools like sphynx in python for automatically generated documentation.
 However, docstrings should only be used as an external documentation.
 Never use docstrings for internal purpose.
 The code should be self-documenting such that docstrings are not required.

-And of course, you are allowed to add the licensing and copyright comment at the beginning of every file.

 #should I add some more points when comments are allowed?